 - MiDatabank e-YC reporting.
-Research is currently underway in NHS Lothian to explore the barriers to medicines information (MI) pharmacists reporting e-YC via MiDatabank (MSc Advanced Pharmacy; Louise Smith NHS Lothian). - Identifying barriers to reporting for professional groups in 2023 the focus will be with primary care pharmacy colleagues with scope to expand to other professional groups across the territorial boards (Quality Improvement; East Region Trainee Pharmacists, Education Research and Development and Louise Smith NHS Lothian).
+Research is currently underway in NHS Lothian to explore the barriers to Medicines Information (MI) staff reporting e-YC via MiDatabank (MSc Advanced Pharmacy; Louise Smith NHS Lothian). - Identifying barriers to reporting for professional groups in 2023 the focus will be with primary care pharmacy colleagues with scope to expand to other professional groups across the territorial boards (Quality Improvement; East Region Trainee Pharmacists, Education Research and Development and Louise Smith NHS Lothian).